JimWhiting91/genotype_plot/README.md

   # chr = chr of scaf ID
   # start = start of region
   # end = end of region
-  # popmap = list of vectors corresponding to individuals in the VCF.
-Names of list should be pop names.
+  # popmap = two column data frame with column 1 for individual IDs as they appear in the VCF and column 2 for pop labels
   # cluster = whether to organise haplotypes by hclust clustering
   # snp_label_size = breaks for position labels, eg. plot a position every 100,000 bp.
   # colour_scheme = character vector of colour values

 ```
-Genotypes are plotted according to the popmap order, so genotypes are visualised within populations (list elements), labelled according to `names(popmap)`, and are plotted in the order they appear in `unlist(popmap)`, unless `cluster=TRUE` (see below).
+Genotypes are plotted according to the popmap order, so genotypes are visualised within populations, labelled according to `unique(popmap[,2])`, and are plotted in the order they appear in `popmap[,1]`, unless `cluster=TRUE` (see below).

 If `cluster=TRUE`, haplotypes are clustered according to `hclust`.
 This is not designed to be an explicit test of phylogeny, but can be useful to quickly visualise haplotype relationships.
 If `cluster=TRUE`, haplotypes are no longer labelled because the ordering is no longer user-defined but defined by the clustering.
 New labels in clustered order are returned in the output as `dendro_labels` (see Outputs).